 Student organizations and MHC departments are eligible to use Chapin auditorium free of charge within the established guidelines.
 There will be additional costs if special services are needed (i.e., electrician, general laborers, custodians, Campus Police officers, etc).

 Independent Promoters and Off-Campus Clients can arrange to lease the facility for events appropriate for the venue.
 Chapin Auditorium is managed by the Office of Student Programs during the academic calendar.
 MHC Conference & Events Services oversees the use of these facilities during the summer session, and academic breaks.
 Staging, production, and technical services are provided by Student Programs Professional Staff, and a student Tech Crew and/or approved local professional stage hands as hired by recommendation of the Student Programs Office.

-Anyone desiring to use the facility must contact the Director of Student Programs.
-If for any reason a scheduled event needs to be canceled, the Facilities Scheduler must be contacted immediately.
+Anyone desiring to use the facility must contact the Technical Director of Student Programs.
+If for any reason a scheduled event needs to be canceled, the Conference and Events Scheduler must be contacted immediately.
 The event sponsor may be billed for services requested if the reservation is cancelled less than 13 business days prior to the event.

 Total Max.
 Seating is 1,126 persons